sodafoundation/blog/README.md

-# OpenSDS Blog
+# SODA Foundation Blog

-This is the OpenSDS blog repository.
+This is the SODA Foundation blog repository.

 This website is being run as a Hugo generated website hosted on Netlify.